codeonlyjs/website/content/guide/apiComponents.md

 ### update() {#Component#update}

 Immediately updates this component's DOM elements - even if the component is not marked as invalid.

 Does nothing if the component's DOM elements haven't been created.

-If the component is marked as invalid, returns it to the valid state.
+If the component has been invalidate, returns it to the valid state.

-This method is implicitly bound to the component instance and can be used as an event listener to update the component when an event is triggered.
+This method is bound to the component instance and can be used as an event listener to update the component when an event is triggered.